Overview of the FEH Web Service

 A free downloadable version is available:

 The FEH is an evolving programme of research.
-There have been important method updates since its first publication.
+There have been important data and method updates since its first publication.

-The descriptions of the latest version of the FEH statistical procedures for flood frequency estimation available through the WINFAP software are published in the Joint Defra / Environment Agency 2008 Science Report, ‘Improving the FEH Statistical Procedures for Flood Frequency Estimation’.
+The latest FEH statistical procedures for flood frequency estimation, available through the WINFAP software, are described in Vesuviano and Griffin, 2025, The FEH 2025 Statistical Method Update.
 Further information can be found in the WINFAP Technical Guidance.

 The restated FSR rainfall runoff model method has been superseded by the Revitalised Flood Hydrograph ReFH 2 software package.
 The original method background to ReFH is published within the FEH Supplementary Report No. 1 and latest method updates within the ReFH 2 Technical Guidance.
 The original FEH rainfall frequency models were also updated in 2013 and 2022 - see DDF Science Overview.